VulnerabilityHistoryProject/vulnerabilities/README.md

 # Docker Build

-To build the new docker image, run:
+To build and push the new docker image, run:

 ```
 $ docker build --tag vulnerabilityhistory/curations:latest .